-Keep informed of developments in human rights protection
+Keep informed of developments in human rights

 - Read our regular news updates on human rights conditions, legal and policy developments, and employment opportunities in the News Room and in the IJRC Daily.

 - Visit the calendar for information on upcoming Hearings and Events held by international human rights institutions and organizations.

 - Universal System, describing the United Nations-sponsored mechanisms relevant to human rights, with sub-sections on the International Court of Justice, UN Treaty Bodies, UN Special Procedures and International Labour Organization